 Methods: user interviews

-User interviews really help to understand how people approach searching for a property and how they plan a local visit, moving and holidays.
-We learnt that in general, people know where they would like to visit and the type of people they would like to share a property with.
+User interviews help to understand how people approach searching for a property and how they plan a local visit, moving and holidays.
+We learn that in general, people know where they would like to visit and the type of people they would like to share a property with.

 “I would like to live with people with similar beliefs and way of life.
 I would not like to live in a party house”

 Users usually know where they want to live and also want to live with likeminded people.
 The pain point is to visit the properties and make a decision under pressure.
-If people are choosing a place to rent during holidays, if they are lucky they tend to gather around one screen while one person types and search for options.
+If users are looking for a place to stay during holidays they tend to gather around one screen while one person types and search for options.
 If the group is is not colocated it is difficult to share the search results, there are so many options to choose from.